cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 There is already some instructional content in the Backstage documentaiton.
 In many cases, it is intermingled with conceptual and reference information.
 A common example of this is in configuration instructions.
 Many configurations are embodied in YAML files, and the documentation web page for the configuration amounts to an explanation of the contents of a particular config file.
 In such cases, the page should be rewritten as two or three distinct pages: a step-by-step explanation (not just of the file contents, but where to put it, how to load it, and so on); a configuration reference that exhaustively lists all elements that the file can contain; and if necessary an introduction explaining what the configuration controls.

 The sections below give recommendations for the most important instructional documentation improvements to Backstage for each user role.

+#### Evaluator

+The website guidelines contain elements that are intended to help evaluators decide whether the product is suitable to their needs, such as a logo wall and case studies.

+Technical documentation contains little that is actually geared toward evaluators, but a good technical overview – valuable to all stakeholders – is essential in evaluating the product.

 #### Administrator